sparrowmktplace/SDK-Documentation/docs/configuration/index.md

 # **Configuration**

-### This Page helps you to configure the sparrow SDK
+### This section helps you to configure the app using sparrow SDK

 - ####  [App Manifest](./app-manifest.html)